reboottime/Agentic-AI/ai-agents-architecture-python/module3/README.md

 ## Progress

 - [x] 01.
-Introduction to Multi-Agent Systems: brain, coordination and share information.
-Decomposition and conquer => more predictable and easier to maintain
+Introduction to Multi-Agent Systems: brain, coordination and share information. divide and conquer => more predictable and easier to maintain
 - [x] 02.
 Building Multi-Agent Systems: Agent-to-Agent Communication
   - [x] [how agent registry and action context works](./codebase.md#how-to-do-agent-discovery)
   - diagram